Clairette-git/PizzaNearShop/README.md

 # Pizza Shop Project
 ## By Ange Clairette Uwishema
 ## Project Description <br>
-This is a DELANI STUDIO website that shows information about them and also what they do.
-It shows their portfolio and their contact.
-In brief, they develop and design the system.
+This is a Pizza Shop website that will help people to make order online, where they will have to choose the favorite ingredients and size of the Pizza.
+After all, the price of Pizza & delivery cost will be calculated and be displayed.
 ## Project Setup and Installation instructions
 <ol>
   <li>Google Chrome: Content Display</li>